Split-brain: Case studies of split-brain patients

+Sperry first trialed the procedure on cats and monkeys before moving to humans.
+For both cats and monkeys, he found that after disconnecting the left and right hemispheres, they would not depend on each other, but function independently.
+When testing this procedure on humans, he found different results.
+Sperry found that in humans, the left hemisphere of the brain functions in language processing, but the right hemisphere does not.
+Neuropsychological evaluations following surgery are frequently carried out.

+Case studies of split-brain patient primarily focused on the idea of split consciousness.
+The patients' vision and touch were tested to anaylze perceptual domains.
+Experiments varied slightly for each patient, but often objects were presented to a patient in physical form or an image and the left and right hemispheres were tested.
+Behavioral responses were also documented throughout the experiment.

 Patient WJ

 Patient WJ was the first patient to undergo a full corpus callosotomy in 1962, after experiencing fifteen years of convulsions resulting from grand mal seizures.
 He was a World War II paratrooper who was injured at 30 years old during a bombing raid jump over the Netherlands, and again in a prison camp following his first injury.
 After returning home, he began to suffer from blackouts in which he would not remember what he was doing or where, and how or when he got there.
-At age 37, he suffered his first generalised convulsion.
+At age 37, he suffered his first generalized convulsion.
 One of his worst episodes occurred in 1953, when he suffered a series of convulsions lasting for many days.
 During these convulsions, his left side would go numb and he would recover quickly, but after the series of convulsions, he never regained complete feeling on his left side.

 Before his surgery, both hemispheres functioned and interacted normally, his sensory and motor functions were normal aside from slight hypoesthesia, and he could correctly identify and understand visual stimuli presented to both sides of his visual field.
 During his surgery in 1962, his surgeons determined that no massa intermedia had developed, and he had undergone atrophy in the part of the right frontal lobe exposed during the procedure.
 His operation was a success, in that it led to decreases in the frequency and intensity of his seizures.